1st Lt. William Henry Gentry

 It was on the night of January 30, 1945, that Gentry and the other prisoners were liberated when Rangers of the United States Army raided Cabanatuan to prevent the Japanese repeating the execution of prisoners that had taken place on Palawan Island.
 Gentry and the other liberated POWs were lead through enemy lines to American lines.

 About three weeks after liberation, Gentry returned to the United States.
 He spent the next several months in the hospital.
 He was also promoted to captain February 18, 1945.
+William returned to the United States on the U.S.S.
+General A. E. Anderson arriving at San Francisco on March 8, 1945.
 He remained in the reserves and was discharged on April 1, 1953.

 Gentry returned to Harrodsburg and married Katherine Poor.
 He became the father of a daughter and two sons.
 He was employed by the Corning Glass Company.
 William Gentry later moved to Blacksburg, Virginia, near his son.